kevin-44/WAX_ExpressTrade_Integration/README.md

 $redirect_url = $auth -> getAuthUrl($client, ["identity", "trades"]);
 ```

-After authentication, the user will be redirected back to your website.
+After authenticating, the user will be redirected back to your website.
 Handle the response:

 ```
 <?php